sooyongj/sooyong.github.io/_pages/about.md

 ---

 I am a Ph.D. student in Computer and Information Science at University of Pennsylvania, working with Professor Insup Lee, Professor James Weimer and Professor Osbert Bastani.
-I earned my master degree in the same school.
+I earned my master degree at the same school.
 I obtained my bachelor degree in Computer Science and Engineering and Business at Seoul National University.